erroronline1/caro/readme.md

 	]
 }
 ```
-without a filter none of the vendors products will be treated as a trading good!
+Without a filter none of the vendors products will be treated as a trading good!

 [Content](#Content)